Manuel Merino

-Manuel Arturo Merino de Lama (born 20 August 1961) is a Peruvian politician who briefly served as President of Peru for six days between 10 and 15 November 2020.
+Manuel Arturo Merino de Lama (born 20 August 1961) is a Peruvian politician who briefly served as President of Peru for five days between 10 and 15 November 2020.
 He also served as the President of Congress from 16 March 2020 to 15 November 2020.
 He was a Member of Congress (AP) representing the Tumbes constituency for the 2001–2006, 2011–2016, and 2020–2021 terms.

 On 9 November 2020, the Congress impeached and removed President Martín Vizcarra from office on the grounds of "moral incapacity", a vague term dating back to the 19th century, relating to "mental incapacity" or "mental retardation".
 The move was seen as a coup by many Peruvians, with Vizcarra's removal resulting in the beginning of the 2020 Peruvian protests.
 The following day, as the President of the Peruvian Congress, Merino became the new president of Peru following the line of succession established in the nation's constitution.
 Five days after taking office, he resigned from the presidency after two deaths in the protests.
 Polls showed that 94% of Peruvians had disapproved of Merino's accession to the presidency.
 He was succeeded by Francisco Sagasti.

 Early life and education

 Manuel Arturo Merino de Lama was born on 20 August 1961 in the northern city of Tumbes.
 He is the son of Pedro Merino Hidalgo and Elba de Lama Barreto.
 In 1985, he married Mary Jacqueline Peña Carruitero, an early childhood teacher.
 The couple have three children, Elba Jacqueline, Sandra Lisbeth and María Teresa.

-Merino completed his elementary education at the Santa María de la Frontera School in 1973, and he finished his secondary education at the "Inmaculada Concepción" Educational Center in 1978, both in the city of Tumbes.
+Merino completed his elementary education at the Santa María de la Frontera School in 1973, and he finished his secondary education at the "Inmaculada Concepción" Educational Center in 1978, both in Tumbes.

 In 1979, he enrolled at the National University of Piura (later the National University of Tumbes) to study agronomics.
 He subsequently dropped out and did not complete his undergraduate studies.
 That same year, Merino registered with the center-right political party Popular Action.
 From Tumbes, he integrated into the Youth Command, later becoming an active member of the party.